 Mrs. Ashley was awarded a B.A. from Butler University’s Department of Education in History and a minor in English Literature.
 She has over fifteen years teaching experience.

-Mrs. Ballew has six years of teaching experience in middle and high school Social Studies.
-She has taught both CP and AP level classes in public school systems in Tennessee and most recently in the Cumberland County School System.
-She has a B.A. in Social Studies obtaining a major in Geography with minors in History and Business, and a Masters degree in Secondary Education from the University of Tennessee.
+Mrs. Ballew has more than 10 years of teaching experience in middle and high school Social Studies.
+She has taught both CP and AP level classes in public school systems in Tennessee and in the Cumberland County School System.
+She has a B.A. in Social Studies obtaining a major in Geography with minors in History and Business, and a Master’s degree in Secondary Education from the University of Tennessee.
 Currently, Mrs. Ballew teaches AP Modern History and Geography.

 “Lord, we know what we are but know not what we may be.”
 Ophelia, Hamlet 4.5

-Mrs. Smith holds a B.S. from Methodist University.
+Mrs. Smith holds a bachelor’s degree from Methodist University.
 She has served the Academy since 1990.

-Mrs. Stanbridge received a B.S. in Intermediate Education with a concentration in math and her M.A. in Intermediate Education from Fayetteville State University.
-She has 42 years of teaching experience in grades 4-7 in both public and private school in Cumberland County.
+Mrs. Stanbridge received a bachelor’s degree in Intermediate Education with a concentration in math and a master’s in Intermediate Education from Fayetteville State University.
+She has 45 years of teaching experience in grades 4-8 in both public and private schools in Cumberland County.
 She taught 4th grade at Fayetteville Academy for seven years after retiring from the public school system and returned to the Academy in 2017 to teach mathematics and science in the Middle School.